 City of Merritt

-Grants of up to $7,500 and in-kind support to British Columbia nonprofit organizations and community groups for programs that benefit the community in the City of Merritt.
+Grants of up to $7,500 and in-kind support to British Columbia nonprofit organizations and community groups in eligible locations for programs that benefit the community.
 Funding is intended for programs and services, and may be used as start-up funding for programs or initiatives to assist groups who are hosting a special event or organizing the inaugural of what is intended to be a regular event in Merritt.

 Grants in Aid are intended to encourage innovation that supports or contributes to the community and the goals of Council.
 Grants in Aid are provided to non-profit and community groups on the basis that they provide valuable programs to the community and are unable to raise all their required funding without the City's assistance.